-The project was a part of HeadOn 2014 Festival and is currently being developed as a book to extend it’s reach.
+The project was a part of HeadOn 2014 Festival and is now being developed as a book to extend it’s reach.

-The exhibition was so well received the two exhibition spaces the Tap Gallery in March 2014, and Surry Hills Community Centre May 2014 both extended the show dates.
+The exhibition was so well received the two exhibition spaces, the Tap Gallery in March 2014, and Surry Hills Community Centre in May 2014 both extended the show dates.
 We were also showcased on ABC Sydney Breakfast with our MC Clare Mann interviewed by Robbie Buck.

 Given the success of our wonderful women, I’m now seeking community support to create the BOOK and to pitch to publishing agents!